 As the ‘new normal’ becomes a reality and we adjust to a more isolated, uncertain existence, moving our bodies is one of the best ways we can stay happy and healthy.

-Although gyms are closed and spin classes are cancelled, I strongly encourage you to use your allocated outing for daily exercise and experiment with different ways to get active in your home.
+Although gyms are closed and spin classes are cancelled, I strongly encourage you to experiment with different ways to get active in your home.

 You may not come out of this with abs of steel or the endurance of a marathon runner, but any form of regular, moderate intensity movement could be just what you need to stay sane in the current climate.

 Ways to add exercise into your lockdown lifestyle:

 - Go for a morning walk – take a long stroll or jog first thing in the morning.
 Not only will you be adding to your step count but you’ll have a chance to appreciate the local area, get some fresh air and clear some headspace early on.

 - Do a home workout – there’s a wealth of workout inspiration online (see Stephanie’s separate Online Resources for Movement Motivation article) so now is the perfect time to try out some exercise sequences at home.
 Don’t worry if you don’t have any equipment, water bottles can make great dumbbell alternatives and you can still get a sweat on with just your bodyweight.

 - Help with housework – from hoovering the hallways to cleaning out the kitchen cupboards, doing physically demanding domestic jobs is a fab way to keep active and move your body, whilst also making your living environment a more pleasant place to be.

 - Dance before dinner – this may feel a bit silly to some, but try playing some of your favourite music and dancing around the kitchen/living room whilst waiting for dinner to cook in the evening or during ad breaks when you’re watching TV.
 A quick boogie is the perfect way to get those endorphins flowing and let off some steam.